UnitVectorY-Labs/YAMLtecture/docs/COMMANDS.md

 The output of this command will be the result of the query which is the config YAML that is output to STDOUT or if `--out=<filePath>` is specified then the output will be written to the specified file.

-## Render Mermaid
+## Generate Mermaid

-The render mermaid command, `--graphConfig`, takes in a configuration file and renders the configuration as a mermaid diagram.
+The generate mermaid command, `--generateMermaid`, takes in a configuration file and renders the configuration as a mermaid flowchart.

 Since this takes in multiple inputs the configuration file can be specified in the following order of precedence: